DegreeWorks FAQs

 • My advisor or department chair gave me permission to substitute a course, but it's not showing on my audit.

 Talk with your advisor.
-Advisors can request to the designees of the Dean’s Office an exception to the standard requirements.
-Once exceptions are entered by the Dean’s office of the given school, the change will appear on the audit.
+Advisors can request to the designees of the dean’s office an exception to the standard requirements.
+Once exceptions are entered by the dean’s office of the given school/college, the change will appear on the audit.

 • My minor is missing from my audit.